 - eFile in McLean County

 eFile in McLean County

 Pursuant to Illinois Supreme Court M.R.
-18368, beginning on Monday, January 1, 2018 all civil cases filed in McLean County will be required to be filed electronically (e-filing).
-All rules and policies governing e-filing can be found at:
+18368, beginning on Monday, January 1, 2018, all civil cases filed in McLean County are required to be filed electronically (e-filing).

-For additional help or have trouble e-filing, visit the Illinois Courts website
+For additional help or have trouble e-filing, visit the Illinois Court Help

 There will be limited resources and assistance available to parties to assist in filing in the McLean County Law Library (RM 665 of the Law & Justice Center) and within the 4th Floor Circuit Clerk’s office.
-These resources include public access terminals and a document scanner within the Law Library.
+These resources include public access terminals and document scanners.

 View a list of frequently asked questions.

 Attorneys should note that the following errors will result in the McLean County Circuit Clerk’s office rejecting your filing: